 Because I had already been through TA training at UCSB in 2019, I had expanded my teaching tool repertoire significantly before starting at Westmont.
 I organized my class using in-class activities, interspersing them with lecture to help guide the conversations and facilitate team-work within each group.
 Because of the restrictions imposed by COVID, everyone was required to wear masks while inside.
 In order to make groups more enjoyable, without staying put in an already stuffy room, I had groups work outside.
 This meant that group work was largely uninterrupted, and students were free to struggle without significant oversight from me during their work, a benefit which I haven't recognized until recently.
-Although this meant students had more freedom and were able to sit with a problem longer, without having it immediately solved by the instructor, I also made sure to circulate among them.
-I found that students who were more quiet in the "large group" class setting were willing to ask questions and engage both with myself and their peers within these groups.
+This meant students had more freedom and were able to sit with a problem longer, while I walked around from group to group.
+Because I wasn't immediately available to help every group, this inadvertently supported the learning outcomes for the course (see Sample Syllabus) by providing "open-ended or partially-defined contexts" in which students develop the capacity to "construct solutions to novel mathematical problems" and "demonstrate perseverance."
+Moreover, students who were more quiet in the "large group" class setting were willing to ask questions and engage both with myself and their peers within these groups, which allowed students multiple opportunities to "clearly and accurately present mathematical constructions, computations, and arguments" (see Sample Syllabus).